 Derik Queen – 6’9 Center from Baltimore, MD – Currently playing at IMG Academy – 5 Star Top 10 Player – https://247sports.com/player/derik-queen-46109941/

 This is what you call swinging for the fences by Mr. English.
 Queen was perceived to be a heavy Maryland lean, but the changes to the assistants with Tony Skinn may have opened the door back up here.
 This is English using his DMV ties again.
 I’m not getting my hopes up, but I love seeing English pursue the best of the best.
+At this time, it appears to be an Indiana vs. Maryland recruitment with Providence on the outside looking in.

 Garrett Sundra – 6’10 Power Forward from Paul VI in Virginia – 4 Star Top 100 Player – https://247sports.com/player/garrett-sundra-46137148/